SophieS9/SG-RMarkdown-Intro/Intro_RMarkdown.md

 <img src="./Images/New_Markdown.png">
 </p>

 The new R Markdown file should now have opened on the left hand side, above the console window.
 A template R Markdown script is provided.
-This includes the set up information at the top of the page.
+This includes the set up information at the top of the page in between two lines of three dashes.
+More setup options can be added if needed.
 This is used by knitr during rendering to produce the correct file format.
 Text and code blocks are also included, and these will be explained in more detail below.

 <p align=center>
 <img src="./Images/New_Markdown_v2.png">